runtimeverification/haskell-backend/docs/2022-07-18-JSON-RPC-Server-API.md

 The endpoint simplifies `antecedent` and `consequent` terms and checks whether the implication holds.
 The simplified implication is returned (as a KORE term) in field `implication`.

-If the implication holds, `satisfiable` is `true` and `condition` contains a unifying condition for the simplified antecedent and consequent (as provided in `implication`).
+If the implication holds, `satisfiable` is `true` and `condition` contains a witness, in the form of a predicate and a substitution which unifies the simplified antecedent and the consequent with existential quantifiers removed.
+The `condition.substitution` will contain a witnessing value for each existentially quantified variable of the RHS.

 ```json
 {